 @update.afni.binaries

-@update.afni.binaries - upgrade AFNI binaries
+@update.afni.binaries - update or install AFNI binaries

-Note: one can use build_afni.py to compile locally
+Note: one can use build_afni.py to compile locally.

 examples: